fmalmeida/ngs-preprocess/docs/manual.rst

 SRA Interaction
 ===============

 As of version v2.5, users can also select data directly from SRA.
-One just need to provide a txt file containing SRA run ids, one per line, e.g. [Example](https://github.com/fmalmeida/test_datasets/blob/main/sra_ids.txt).
+One just need to provide a txt file containing SRA run ids, one per line, e.g. `Example <https://github.com/fmalmeida/test_datasets/blob/main/sra_ids.txt>`_.

 .. note::